ericwu13/arc-ov7670-segmentation/README.md

 	* [Run This Application](#run-this-application)

 ## Introduction
-A hazard detection system to prevent the baby creeping to dangerous section in your house by utilizing image segmentation.
-We could track location of the baby in the home precisely and later alarm parents when the baby enters dangerous scenes.
+The front-vehicle detection system is trying to enhance dirver's awarenessby by utilizing image segmentation.
+We can segment the vehicles in front of the current driver and warn if necessary.

 ### System Architecture